Powered By Expert Team Quality Product Global Service

 A core objective of preschool education is to help children identify and express their emotions.
 Activities like reading stories, talking about feelings, and using visual aids (like emotion cards) help preschoolers recognize emotions and develop appropriate responses.

-2. Developing Social Skills
+2.2 Developing Social Skills

 Preschool children learn to interact with others, share, take turns, and resolve conflicts.
 These social skills are vital for creating positive relationships with peers and adults.
-Teachers can support social development by creating structured play opportunities and guided group activities encouraging teamwork and collaboration.
+Teachers can support social development by creating structured play opportunities and guided group activities, encouraging teamwork and collaboration.

 Developing Social Skills

-3. Building Self-Esteem and Confidence
+2.3 Building Self-Esteem and Confidence

 Building Self-Esteem and Confidence